Gå til indholdet

 BioSense Solutions have developed an assay to study growth of molds in yoghurt.
 We give the user the ability to both count spores in samples and quantify germination and overall growth.
 Analysis time is just 1 to 5 days depending on temperature.

 On the left is a sample of yoghurt inoculated with Penicillium spores.
 Dark elements is casein.
-Mycelia is tracked with blue overlay and we are able to compare and quantify growth of different molds or treatments.
+Mycelia is tracked with blue overlay and in green branching/crossing is marked.
+We are able to compare and quantify growth of different molds or treatments.

 The assay is most likely beneficial in any food dairy application where the matrix can be homogenized.